 2. Hay will be judged on Monday as it comes into Cloverville.
-Bring $\frac{1}{2}$ hay bale securely bound with cord or twine.
-Place $\frac{1}{2}$ hay bale in a large double strength garbage bag.
+Bring 1⁄2 hay bale securely bound with cord or twine.
+Place 1⁄2 hay bale in a large double strength garbage bag.
 Tags must be attached to the bale and not the bags-Print id tags on cardstock with a hole punched in the corner and attached using rubber bands to the bale.

 3. Legume hay shall consist of 85% if the class designed legume.
 Grass hay shall be 85% of the class-designed grass.
 Mixed hay should contain only one eligible grass and one eligible legume.
 The legume component shall be at least 30 percent alfalfa and not more than 70% legume.
-Eligible legumes are alfalfa, 609.
-White-ear, from the current year's crop, red clover, and ladino clover.
+Eligible legumes are alfalfa, red clover, and ladino clover.
 Eligible grasses are timothy, Bermuda grass, orchard grass, tall fescue and rye grass.

-The field corn and popcorn will be exhibited in trays provided by the State Fair.
+4. The field corn and popcorn will be exhibited in trays provided by the State Fair.
 Variety and yield information must be included.